 Meet the Anguianos of Happy Canyon

-By Steve Whitlock; photo courtesy of the Anguiano family
+By Steve Whitlock; photo courtesy of Jason Anguiano

 In 2017, the Anguianos moved to the Happy Canyon neighborhood after raising five kids in The Meadows.
 They saw each child off to either marriage or college.
 The couple made the transition to Happy Canyon for many reasons, one of which was to give them more flexibility with their personal land use and provide rural experiences for their grandkids.
 That included tending to backyard chickens and honeybees.
 “We also love that Happy Canyon is a unique and wonderful balance of the country life with immediate access to the Town of Castle Rock and the city of Denver,” commented the Anguianos.
 “We live in an amazing neighborhood!”

 Jason and Gina are the race directors for a nonprofit organization that plans and directs race events.
 When asked how he became involved in race organization, Jason stated, “Gina and I got into running in our late 30s and became involved at different levels over the years.”
 Jason started volunteering for local races, primarily the Turkey ROCK Trot and eventually was asked to take over as race director.
 This gave him the foundation for launching RUN to Change Lives.